oldpondplop/somalezu/README.md

 <img src="somalezu.png" alt="Somalezu Logo" width="100"/>

-Discord bot designed for playing music in a voice channel.
+A Discord bot to play music in a voice channel.